dgottem/animebox/README.md

-Due to financial reasons and inadequate storage, this project will be missing one of its fundamental features: videos.
+Due to financial reasons and inadequate storage, this project won't have videos.

-Well, that's if I can't find an ad-free video hoster.
+Also, I do not want to embed videos with pop-up ads.

 Status: Unfinished